-The premise of collaborative leadership says: If you bring the appropriate people together in constructive ways with good information, they will create authentic visions and strategies for addressing the shared concerns of the organization and community.
+The collaborative leadership premise is: If you bring the appropriate people together as peers, in constructive ways with good context and content information, they will create authentic visions and strategies for addressing the shared concerns of the organization and community.

 Each component of the premise is important:

-You must bring the appropriate people together – the collaboration must be broadly inclusive
+1. You must bring the appropriate people together as peers – the collaboration must be broadly inclusive

-Good information is critical to good decision-making – Involve experts in the process as informers, rather than drivers of the process
+3. Good context and content information is critical to good decision-making – Involve citizens and experts to co-create solutions

 The traditional concept of leadership is that of the heroic leader – they have a vision, they assert it, they persuade us, and they gain followers.
 Collaborative leadership turns that concept upside down.
 When collaborative leadership works, it builds civic cohesion, addresses complex issues constructively and achieves impact.

 This review examines the Literature of Community, the Literature of Leadership and the Literature of Community Leadership.
 The literature in all these areas is extensive; the review below is not meant to be exhaustive but rather representational.

 This paper explores the challenges and traits of successful non-profit collaborative partnerships.
 The paper includes a literature review; methods; findings; and, recommendations for further research.

 Given the scale of disruptive forces unleashed by the global pandemic, the social movements which inspired action to respond to racial justice and the economic shockwaves that have followed, the need for effective leadership has risen to the forefront in profound ways.